-Japan Advanced Institute of Science and Technology (JAIST) celebrated its 30th anniversary in October, 2020.
-Since its establishment, JAIST has made efforts to develop excellent human resourses and contribution to society through advancing world top-level research achievements in a wide range of the fields of advanced science and technology, and showed new image of graduated school as a leading model of university reforms.
+Japan Advanced Institute of Science and Technology (JAIST) was established in October, 1990 as the first national university specializing only in graduate studies with its own campus and faculty organization in Japan.
+Since its establishment, JAIST has made efforts to develop excellent human resources and contribution to society through advancing world top-level research achievements in a wide range of the fields of advanced science and technology, and showed new image of graduate school as a leading model of university reforms.

-Based on the principle "foster leading human resources who can pioneer a new world through the creation of science and technology", taking advantage of the integrated graduate school, JAIST now welcomes motivated students widely from all over the world and fosters them to become global leaders who hold solid expertise in advanced science and technology with "Resilience and Cocreativity" to lead the new era.
+Based on the principle "foster leading human resources who can pioneer a new world through the creation of science and technology", taking advantage of the integrated graduate school, JAIST now welcomes motivated students widely from all over the world and fosters them to become global leaders who hold solid expertise in advanced science and technology with "Resilience and Co-creativity " to lead the new era.
 JAIST settles this idea as "JAIST Future Vision", which can be the basic of university operations.

-In order to involve each student into "the creation of science and technology", it is necessary to provide a systematic education consisting of the wide range of knowledge and methodology for its practical application.
+In order to involve each student into "the creation of science and technology", it is necessary to provide knowledge of the wide range of basic academic skills and methodology for its practical application.
 In JAIST, credits required for graduation can be earned from all the fields flexibly and students can obtain wide range of knowledge by taking various fields of classes, regardless of his/her specialty.